 Password protect each file (e.g., PDF) before you upload it to the Applicant Portal.
 This feature generally is located through the "File" tab of each program.
 Use the same password for each file.
-After completing Part 2, email this password to the NEA's Indemnity staff at loikop@arts.gov and bramblel@arts.gov.
+After completing Part 2, email this password to the NEA's Indemnity staff at loikop@arts.gov and hoffmand@arts.gov.

-NOTE: Object information provided for each image must match information provided with Lists 12 and 13; see instructions for 12 and 13.
-Items 2 and 3: Identification and U.S. Dollar Value of Objects Requested for Indemnity, above:
+NOTE: Object information provided for each image must match information provided with List 11; see instructions for 11.
+Item 2: Identification and U.S. Dollar Value of Objects Requested for Indemnity, above: